1921 British Mount Everest reconnaissance expedition: The expedition team and the march in

 Bruce's military duties prevented him from participating so Howard-Bury was chosen as leader.
 It was a reconnaissance expedition and at the time 60 mi was the closest any explorer had been to the mountain.
 The expedition set off in April 1921 – the climbing team consisted of two experienced mountaineers, Harold Raeburn and Alexander Kellas, and two younger men, George Mallory and Guy Bullock, both Old Wykehamists without any Himalayan experience.
-The expedition team also included Sandy Wollaston, a naturalist and doctor, Alexander Heron, a geologist, Henry Morshead (also an Old Wykehamist) and Oliver Wheeler, surveyors seconded from the army.
+The expedition team also included Sandy Wollaston, a naturalist and doctor and Alexander Heron, a geologist.
+Henry Morshead (also an Old Wykehamist) and Oliver Wheeler were surveyors seconded from the army.
 When George Bernard Shaw saw a photograph (above) of them wearing Norfolk jackets, knickerbockers, puttees and tweeds he quipped that they "looked like a Connemara picnic trapped in a snowstorm".

 The expedition, having gathered Sherpas, Bhutias, porters, supplies and 100 Army mules (which later had to be replaced with hill mules and yaks), set off from Darjeeling in British India on 18 May 1921 for the 300 mi march to Everest.
 During their march, the climate changed from hot and humid with verdant growth and heavy, frequent rain, to cold, dry and very windy.
 The route took them through Sikkim – northeast through Tista valley, over the Jelep La into Tibet and on into the Chumbi Valley, passing Phari at 14300 ft, crossing the Himalaya watershed at Tang La and continuing to the Tibetan plateau.
 Then, leaving the Lhasa road and taking a westward course, the expedition reached Khamba Dzong.
 Here, on 6 June, Kellas died suddenly of heart failure and Raeburn became sick and had to return to Sikkim.
 The party followed the valley of the Arun River to the west and at Shiling were first able to see Everest well enough to begin to gauge its topography.
 Travelling on through Shekar Dzong they reached Tingri Dzong which became the base for the northern phase of their explorations.
 By that time, Mallory and Howard-Bury had taken a dislike to each other with Mallory writing that Howard-Bury was "too much the landlord with not only Tory prejudices, but a highly developed sense of hate and contempt for other sorts of people than his own."

 Northern reconnaissance

 From Tingri, several valleys could be followed south towards Everest and on 23 June Mallory and Bullock started off to the south with sixteen Sherpas and porters.
 Two days later, at Chobuk they reached the foot of the Rongbuk valley and were then able to see Everest.
 Ten miles further was the snout of the Rongbuk Glacier near where they pitched base camp at 16500 ft, just beyond the Rongbuk Monastery (Mallory called it "Chöyling").
 Only familiar with Alpine glaciers, they had difficulty negotiating 50 ft seracs and retired back at 18500 ft where the West Rongbuk Glacier debouches.
-Note: the glaciers have lowered and retreated considerably since that time.